Answers to the COVID-19 Vaccine Questions

 What are some of the side effects from the vaccine?

 Instead of calling symptoms after the vaccine “side effects”, it is helpful to think of them as the body’s immune system revving up to fight off COVID-19.
 We expect as the immune system starts to respond, many people will experience some pain and swelling in the arm at the site of the shot (about 80% of people experience this) and some fatigue (about 60%).
 Especially after the second shot, some people will experience body aches, headaches, and a minority of people (about 15%) will have low grade fever.
-You may want to keep your schedule light the day after the second shot, and keep Tylenol (R) (*), Ibuprofen, and fluids on hand.
+You may want to keep your schedule light the day after the second shot and booster shot, and keep Tylenol (r) (*), Ibuprofen, and fluids on hand.
 These symptoms of the immune system activation are temporary.
 In the trials, younger people tended to have more of these symptoms, likely because their immune systems are stronger.

 *Tylenol is a trademarked product of Johnson & Johnson.
 Medical provider preference of any specific brand named product herein should not be interpreted as an official endorsement of this or any medication by Medical Advocacy and Outreach (MAO) or its affiliates.